 I launched Moot Court in the fall of 2014.
 Students who sign up for it take part in a competition at Fitchburg State University against students from other universities in the Northeast.
 Unlike in law school, students are provided with a limited number of cases, usually 15 or 16, that everyone uses.
 There are two constitutional issues that teams have to wrestle with and then respond to questions from a judge.
 Being able to think and answer questions on your feet is a very valuable skill for just about any profession.
 It’s also a good way to meet students at other universities.
 I enjoy when our students go up against students from schools like Princeton or Northeastern because they realize, 'Hey, they’re just like us.'"Read MoreFaculty Spotlight

 At FSU you are part of a community that is culturally and socially active.
 When things are going on in the world, we like to discuss them - respectfully.
 We celebrate the good and look for solutions to the challenges.
 That means that there are lots of opportunities to get involved in issues that are close to your heart.
 Facing issues and being civically engaged increases your understanding and adaptability - two big components of success.
-And, in case you're wondering, we have fun, too!
-Concerts, sports, clubs, theater, trips into Boston, you name it.
-There is always something going on.
-When you're here, whether you live on or off campus, the feeling of being part of a family is genuine.
-In fact, our students call it "fRAMily."
+And there is always something going on from a cultural perspective - concerts, sports, clubs, theater, trips into Boston, and so much more.

 Student Life Spotlight